SamsonZheng/BBR-R-Source-Code/README.md

-The paper related to this code has been accepted by the conference Computer Networks.
+The paper related to this code has been accepted by the SCI Q2 journal Computer Networks.

 If you want to personally try injecting BBR-R into the Linux kernel and test its performance, you can follow the instructions below.
 ：)

-# BBR-R
+## Citation
+Zheng, Songsong, et al. "BBR-R: Improving BBR performance in multi-flow competition scenarios."
+Computer Networks (2024): 110816.

 ## Envs
 OS: Ubuntu 20/18，Linux kernel-4.146-mptcp